-So Christian Aid will made available different expertise such: Finance management, Logistic management, security management, safeguarding program which are available through Christian Aid staffs.
+Christian Aid will make available different expertise such as: Finance management, Logistic management, security management, safeguarding program.

-This process will allow both the three partners to act with international NGO in the future.
+This process will allow the three local partners to act with international NGO in the future.

-3)Capacity Building on Accountability: Three partners will be trained by Christian Aid DRC on Accountability approaches.
+c).
+Capacity Building on Accountability: Three partners will be trained by Christian Aid DRC on Accountability approaches.